Skip to main content

 • Description of products or services offered by the business, including delivery timeframes or subscription models, and refund and chargeback policies.

-• Supplier or drop-shipper information (i.e., contracts, proof of delivery, proof of possession, etc.)
+• Supplier or drop-shipper information (such as contracts, proof of delivery, and proof of possession)

 Compliance and Risk Assessment